WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Amol-Prabhu/meetings-with-kirstie.md

 #### What did you achieve?

-* I made progress on the AutSPACEs paper and got to understand the purpose of the paper more as I was writing it
+* I made progress on the AutSPACEs paper (fixed abstract, background and wrote methods section mainly, started work on Technical Validation) and got to understand the purpose of the paper more as I was writing it
 * Started bullet pointing the EPR, aligning behaviours and competencies to work I've achieved during the posting so far

 #### What did you struggle with?